-Figure 10.11 Low vegetation type.
+Figure 11.11 Low vegetation type.

-Figure 10.12 High vegetation type.
+${\bf Figure~11.12~\it High~vegetation~type.}$

-Table 10.2 Percentage of land points at T799 for each low vegetation type.
+Table 11.2 Percentage of land points at T1279 for each low vegetation type.

 Index Vegetation type Percentage of land points

-1 Crops, Mixed Farming 19.5
+1 Crops, Mixed Farming 18.9

-2 Short Grass 9.4
+2 Short Grass 9.3

-7 Tall Grass 12.1
+7 Tall Grass 11.7

-9 Tundra 7.3
+9 Tundra 7.1

-10 Irrigated Crops 3.9
+10 Irrigated Crops 3.8

-11 Semidesert 12.5
+11 Semidesert 12.0

-13 Bogs and Marshes 1.8
+13 Bogs and Marshes 1.7

 16 Evergreen Shrubs 1.3

-17 Deciduous Shrubs 4.2
+17 Deciduous Shrubs 4.1

 20 Water and Land Mixtures 0

-- Remaining land points without low vegetation 27.6
+- Remaining land points without low vegetation 29.6

-Table 10.3 Percentage of land points at T799 for each high vegetation type.
+Table 11.3 Percentage of land points at T1279 for each high vegetation type.

 Index Vegetation type Percentage of land points

-3 Evergreen Needleleaf Trees 6.2
+3 Evergreen Needleleaf Trees 6.1

-4 Deciduous Needleleaf Trees 3.0
+4 Deciduous Needleleaf Trees 2.9

-5 Deciduous Broadleaf Trees 5.9
+5 Deciduous Broadleaf Trees 5.8

-6 Evergreen Broadleaf Trees 11.1
+6 Evergreen Broadleaf Trees 11.0

 18 Mixed Forest/woodland 3.3

-19 Interrupted Forest 26.5
+19 Interrupted Forest 25.4

-Remaining land points without high vegetation 43.6
+Remaining land points without high vegetation 45.2

-from the 2'30" GLCC data by averaging over the target grid squares.
-The fractional covers for low and high vegetation are obtained by combining the fractions from all the low and high vegetation types of Table 10.1.
+high vegetation are obtained by combining the fractions from all the low and high vegetation types of Table 11.1.
 The index of the dominant low and high vegetation types are also coded as climatological fields for use by the land surface scheme.
 The latter two fields can not be interpolated by standard procedures to another resolution.
-The resulting fields are shown in Figs 10.9, 10.10, 10.11 and 10.12.
-Table 10.2 and Table 10.3 contain statistical information on the number of points in each vegetation class.
+The resulting fields are shown in Figs 11.9, 11.10, 11.11 and 11.12.
+Table 11.2 and Table 11.3 contain statistical information on the number of points in each vegetation class.

-10.8 ROUGHNESS LENGTH
+11.8 ROUGHNESS LENGTH

 With the introduction of Cy31r1, the land roughness lengths are not from climatology any more and there is no orographic enhancement.
-Instead, the roughness lengths for momentum and heat are set by the model on the basis of correspondence Table 10.4 (Mahfouf et al., 1995).
+Instead, the roughness lengths for momentum and heat are set by the model on the basis of correspondence Table 11.4 (Mahfouf et al., 1995).
 The wet skin tile obtains values that are weighted between low and high vegetation according to their fractional cover.
 The exposed snow tile is set to table entry 12 (ice caps and glaciers), the snow under high vegetation tile has the roughness length of the high vegetation and the bare soil tile is set to the roughness length of table entry 8 (desert).
-The result with the T799 model is shown in Figs 10.13 and 10.14 for 25 April 2007.
+The model uses the roughness lengths for the individual tiles and aggregates the fluxes.
+For postprocessing also an aggregated roughness length field is computed by tile averaging the neutral transfer coefficients and backing out the aggregated roughness lengths z{oma} and z{oha} .